ElhamAbbasian/GeneTUKit-Pipeline/documentation/ReadMe.rst

 Modifying the GeneTUKit output
 ******************************

-- From the output given by GeneTUKit (e.g. gtk_output.csv), the required values PubMed-ID, gene ID and the synonyms are saved in a new CSV file named pmid_geneid_syn.csv:
+- From the output given by GeneTUKit (e.g. gtk_output.csv), the required values PubMed ID, gene ID and the synonyms are saved in a new CSV file named pmid_geneid_syn.csv:

     - python filter_out_genetukit_output.py -i gtk_output.csv